How To Inspire Joy In Your Homeschool Week

 1. Do something you enjoy

-Find something that fills your heart with joy and make it a priority during the week.
+Be purposeful about taking time for self-care.
+Find something that fills your heart with joy or refreshes your spirit, and make it a priority during the week.

 2. Do something they enjoy WITH them

-Color with them, snuggle them, play video games with them, or let them talk on an on about their latest interest in coding or horses (even though you have no interest and can only half understand the terminology).
+Color with them, snuggle them, play video games with them, or let them talk on and on about their latest interest in coding or horses (even though you have no interest and can only half understand the terminology).
+This is a great way to win the hearts of your children!

 3. Make a special meal